pstiasny/VITABS/doc/index.md

 number keys.
 Press `x` or `delete` to remove the number from the current string.

-Pressing the right arrow will insert another empty chord after the cursor and move to it.
-If you instead want to edit one of the existing chords, exit insert mode first, then move to the desired position and use the `s` command.
+`l`, right arrow or `Space` creates another empty chord after the cursor and move to it.

 After you are done inserting, press `ESC` to exit insert mode and return to normal mode.

+### The replace mode
+If you want to edit one of the existing chords instead, exit insert mode first, then move to the desired position.

+Use the `s` command to enter the replace mode.
+The difference between the insert mode and the replace mode is that in the later you are able to move freely with h/l or left/right keys and you can change already entered chords.
+Entering the mode will be marked in the status bar as follows:

+    -- REPLACE --

+You can still append new chords with the `Space` key.

+To return to normal mode, press `ESC`.

-#### Special symbols
+### Special symbols
-The following keys set/unset symbols for the selected string:
+The following keys set/unset symbols for the selected string in insert or replace mode:

 * `b`: bend
 * `r`: release
-* `h`: hammer on
+* `H`: hammer on
 * `p`: pull off
 * `v`: vibrato
 * `t`: tremolo